simonandz/final_fpga_accelerator/README.md

   The UART receiver task continuously monitors the RX input.
 When a complete 8-bit byte (with start, data, and stop bits) is received, it asserts a valid flag (`rx_valid`) and provides the received byte (`rx_data`).

 - **UART TX:**
   The design includes a UART transmitter task that serializes output data with the proper framing.
-Although the code outlines the transmitter, unloading (or transmitting) the computed result is described conceptually for further implementation.

 ---